 It has been determined that no remedial action is necessary at the SAR.
-The AFRPA and EPA, with concurrence from NYSDEC, have determined that no further action for soil and groundwater is warranted for this site.
-The selected remedy is protective of human health and the environment, complies with Federal and State requirements that are applicable or relevant and appropriate to the remedial action, is cost-effective, and consists of a permanent solution.
+The Air Force and EPA, with concurrence from NYSDEC, have determined that no further action for soil and groundwater is warranted for the SAR.

-Five-year reviews will not be required for this site because the selected remedy for the SAR is no further action for soil and groundwater.
+As a result, five-year reviews will not be required for the SAR.